A Theory of Conversion Relations for Prefixed Units of Measure: Unit Conversion Relations

 This section gives an overview of the named coherent SI units, namely the seven irreducible base units and 22 ``derived units with special names''.
 In terms of the model presented here, of course all 29 are base units, and being irreducible is synonymous with being $>_C$-minimal.

-Table~\ref{tab:si} lists the standardized names and reductionistic definitions of all ``derived coherent SI units with special names'' \cite{ISO80000-1}.
-The definitions are usually given as equations, which is quite problematic: Two terms being equated, without the possibility to substitute one for the other, violates the principle of the indistinguishability of identicals.
+Table~\ref{tab:si} lists the standardized names and reductionistic definitions of all ``derived coherent SI units with special names'' \cite{sib9}.
+The definitions are usually given as equations, which is quite problematic: Two terms being equated, without the possibility to substitute one for the other, violates the principle of the indiscernibility of identicals.
 For easy reference, all tabulated definitions have been normalized, and then expanded in terms of exponents of the relevant base prefix ($\mathrm{k}$) and the seven irreducible base units.

 In the model presented here, the table forms a well-defining coherent conversion.
 Figure~\ref{fig:si-hasse} depicts the corresponding dependency relation $>_C$ in terms of a Hasse diagram.
-Light dashed lines indicate dependencies that are explicit in the definition, but omitted in the transitive reduct.
-Dotted lines indicate pathological cases to be discussed in section~\ref{cases-rev-cancel}.
+Dotted lines indicate pathological cases to be discussed in Section~\ref{cases-rev-cancel}.
+Compare also \cite{nist-sp1247}.